 Duration is more so and needs to be either sprayed on

-or applied by brush by a top notch applicator.
-It must
+or applied by brush by a top notch painter.
+It

-never be applied using the "spray and back brush" method.
+must never be applied using the "spray and back

-coatings and to spread the coating too far.
-The idea is
+latex coatings and to spread the coating too far.

-to apply a film of protection on the surface, not to
+The idea is to apply a film of protection on the

-There should be a minimum of three coats of film forming
+There should be four coats of film forming product

-might take the form of a conditioning coat followed by
+take the form of a conditioning coat followed by two

 Anything less does not adequately seal the surface.

-wood fibers lose their integrity and the film fails at
+surface wood fibers lose their integrity and the

-the wood surface, ultimately as the result of hydrostatic
+film fails at the wood surface, ultimately as the

 9. Wood storms and screens issues

-rotting of the storm or screen as well as the window sill
+cause rotting of the storm or screen as well as the

-or frame.
-I find that I have to trim at least two edges
+window sill or frame.
+I find that I have to trim at